ntno/aws-exam-prep/sqs-sns.md

 message distributed to a number of SQS queues in parallel this allows you to take advantage of "parallel, asynchronous processing"

+Topic Name - 256 character lymit (hyphens and underscores allowed)

+subscriptions need to be confirmed before 3 days, then the tokens for confirmation will expire

 #### SNS Message
 * Type